 Medical malpractice law is a very specialized area of law.
 There have been many changes to the laws that govern how a medical malpractice lawsuit – also called a medical malpractice claim – will be handled, resulting in a very complex and difficult area of law.
 Most times the burden of proof will rest on the victim or their family members.

 Healthcare facilities such as hospitals and nursing homes will have teams of legal professionals and insurance adjusters that focus mainly on disproving any negligence by the healthcare professionals that work for them.
 They are well versed in providing the victims and their families with medical explanations that may lead you to believe nothing out-of-the-ordinary took place.

 Your best course of action is to contact an experienced medical malpractice attorney with a proven track record winning cases like yours.
 Because the laws often change and are so complicated, only someone who understands the intricacies involved in this area will be able to hold those responsible for your injuries accountable.

 What Should I Do Now?

-Contact our office right away.
+If you suspect you have a medical malpractice case, contact our office right away.
 We will listen and review your case with no obligation or cost to you.
 We will do everything in our power to ensure that those responsible are held accountable and we will fight for your rights every step of the way.
-You can fill out our online submission form at the top of the screen or call us at 1-800-600-4210.
+You can fill out our online submission form on the right side of the screen, or call us at 877-887-4850.